knowledgebeez/rc-project/README.md

 4. Kick off the "ELK Stack Deployment" Jenkins job:
 ```
-Note: Deployment of the ELK stack completes in 15 mins.
+Note: Deployment of the ELK stack completes in 20 mins after deployment is kicked off.
 ```

 5. Get the ELK Stack Public Ip address: